Mandalorian007/dnd-encounter-helper/README.md

 Upcoming features:
 - Filter by movement type (move, burrow, fly, swim)
 - Filter by alignment (need to add this if we do this)
-- Edit Combatant Stats
-    - HP modifications by + or -
+- Fix HP modifications by + or -
 - Details option modal for monsters & players on main page
 - Search by name should be any match not just start of word